-Start your food journey with Porchetta Sanwich paired with a glass of red wine
+Start your food journey with a Porchetta sandwich in pizza bianca paired with a glass of red wine.

 The "Passetto del Biscione" is a hidden gem in Rome, perfect for exploring off-the-beaten-path.
 Take a stroll through this unique passage and discover the authentic side of Rome's rich history and culture.

-Visit a striking ancient Roman structure located in the Jewish Ghetto of Rome.
+Visit a striking ancient Roman structure located in the Jewish Ghetto.
 Originally built in the 1st century BC, today, it stands as a captivating archaeological site, offering a glimpse into Rome's rich history and architectural splendor.

-Isola Tiberina holds a special place in Rome's history and mythology.
-Situated in the Tiber River, it is the only island in the river within the city limits.
-Piazza San Bartolomeo is a charming square situated on the Tiber Island in Rome.
+Situated in the Tiber River, it is the only island in the river within the city limits and it holds a special place in Rome's history and mythology.

 At Spirito di Vino, indulge in a wine cellar older than the Colosseum itself and try pasta with beef ragu accompanied by a fine selection of wines.